HassamMirza804/-Intrusion-Detection-System-IDS-/README.md

-🛡️ ML-Powered Intrusion Detection System
-This project is a real-time Intrusion Detection System (IDS) built to classify network traffic as either benign or malicious.
-The system is hosted on a local Flask server, which serves as both the IDS and the victim server for safe, controlled testing.
+This project is a sophisticated, real-time Intrusion Detection System (IDS) designed to classify network traffic as either benign or malicious.
+The system is built on Python and Flask, providing a local server that serves as both the IDS and a victim server for safe, controlled testing.

-Key Components & Techniques
+Methodology & Key Technologies
-Random Forest Classifier: This is the core machine learning model (ids_model.pkl) used for classification.
-Random Forest is an ensemble learning method that combines multiple decision trees, making it robust and highly accurate for identifying complex attack patterns in network data.
+Machine Learning Model: The core of this system is a Random Forest Classifier (ids_model.pkl).
+This ensemble learning model, composed of multiple decision trees, is highly effective at identifying complex patterns in network data.
+It has been trained to recognize and distinguish between normal traffic and various attack types.

-StandardScaler: This data preprocessing tool (scaler.pkl) is crucial for preparing the network traffic data before it is fed to the model.
-It standardizes features like Flow Duration, Flow Packets/s, and Destination Port to ensure the model can make accurate and consistent predictions.
+Data Preprocessing: A StandardScaler (scaler.pkl) is used to preprocess all incoming network data.
+This crucial step standardizes the features (e.g., Flow Duration, Flow Packets/s) to a common scale, which is essential for the model to make accurate and consistent predictions.

-Flask Server (ids_server.py): The Flask application acts as the a central hub.
-It loads the trained model and scaler, processes incoming network traffic in real time, and provides an API endpoint for predictions.
+Server Framework: The entire system is hosted on a Flask server (ids_server.py).
+The server loads the trained model and scaler, processes real-time traffic, and provides an API endpoint for making predictions.

-How the System Works & Testing
-To test the system, I use Kali Linux as the primary environment.
+Testing and Validation
+The system is tested in a controlled environment using Kali Linux as the operating system.

-Server Hosting: The Flask server is run on Kali Linux, establishing it as the victim server.
+Victim Server: The Flask application is run on the Kali Linux machine, establishing it as the target for the simulated attacks.

-Attack Simulation: Instead of performing actual attacks, I use scripts to safely simulate common network threats like port scans, brute-force attacks, and DDoS attacks.
+Attack Simulation: To comply with safety and privacy policies, actual attacks are not performed.
+Instead, three distinct scripts are used to simulate network threats: a port scan, a brute-force attack, and a DDoS attack.

 Real-Time Detection: As the simulated traffic hits the Flask server, the IDS model analyzes the data.
-If a malicious pattern is detected, an alert is printed directly to the command-line interface (CLI), confirming the model's ability to identify and respond to threats in real time.
+Upon detecting a malicious pattern, an alert is immediately printed to the command-line interface, confirming the model's capability to identify and respond to threats in real-time.